dcstang/mr-motion-margins/README.md

 ## Referencing code
 If you are using code from this repository, please include a reference or citation as below:
-> Tang David, (2021), Magnetic Resonance Linear Accelerator Imaging Data Motion and Margins Calculations, GitHub repository, https://github.com/dcstang/mr-motion-margins
+> Tang D. Magnetic Resonance Linear Accelerator Imaging Data Motion and Margins Calculations.
+GitHub repository.
+2021.
+Available from: https://doi.org/10.5281/zenodo.4592608